 Access Rights of Persons or Agencies Other Than Students

-Institutions shall not permit access to or release of education records or personally identifiable information contained therein other than directory information of students without written consent of their parents or the eligible student to any party other than the following:
+Institutions shall not permit access to or release of education records or personally identifiable information contained therein other than directory information of students without the written consent of their parents or the eligible student to any party other than the following:

 - Faculty and staff members determined by the appropriate record-keeper who require access on an internal, need-to-know basis for legitimate educational purposes.